IceStreams/TFINet-main/README.md

 - [sscdl and bisrnet]()

-**The code regarding the CD will also be made public subsequently.
+**The code regarding the Binary Change Detection (BCD) will also be made public subsequently.